chenminho/mysite/index.md

 ### about

+I'm from Taiwan.
+Now studying IT in Tokyo.
-A person who learning IT in Japna and want to stay long time in Japan.
+The person who dream to built a house in Japan.
+Don't hesitate just do it!
+Thank you for visiting my page.

 ### Links